justint/cs160-facedetection/README.md

 `$ node Server.js`

+>Initializing server...

 > Live at Port 3000

+>

+> 160-pipeline>

 Ta-da!
 Now navigate your browser to `127.0.0.1:3000`.

 ### Example use case:
 - Open new job panel by pressing the + button.
 - Select video file, OpenCV/OpenFace implementation, press "Queue Job".
 - Video file will be uploaded to `/uploads`, job info will be sent to server.
-Job will be added to job list.
+Once file is fully uploaded, job will be added to job list.
 - Press "Start Job" to begin job.
 Page will send `start-job` POST request with job number to server.
 - Server will call `execute()` on Job instance, `execute()` iterates through pipeline steps and executes shell code/applications for each respective step.

-Also, press `j` in the browser to see a sample "completed job" notification.

 ## To do